AleynaYarenAtilgan/AleynaYarenAtilgan/README.md

 ## Hi there 👋

-Merhaba Ben Aleyna Yaren Atılgan|Uçak Mühendisliği Öğrencisi
+Merhaba Ben Aleyna Yaren Atılgan

 <!--